 Getting to Know Your Neighborhood: East Boston

-For many, East Boston is synonymous with Logan International Airport, New England’s largest airport and, with 28 million passengers annually, the nation’s 19th busiest.
-But with its prime waterfront property, this working-class neighborhood offers some of the most breathtaking views of Boston Harbor and the city’s skyline to be found anywhere.
-Long a home to various immigrant groups, East Boston today offers a wide-range of restaurants offering all kinds of cuisine as well as lots of recreational activities.
+For many, East Boston is synonymous with Logan International Airport, New England’s largest and the nation’s 19th busiest airport, with approximately 33 million passengers annually.
+But with its prime waterfront property, this working-class enclave has some of the most breathtaking views of Boston Harbor and the city’s skyline to be found.

-The neighborhood, established in 1836, was created by using landfill to connect five islands in Boston Harbor.
-East Boston’s waterfront location made it a center for shipbuilding and other marine industries—a legacy that continues today.
+Established in 1836, the neighborhood was created using landfill to connect five Boston Harbor islands.
+The waterfront location made it a center for shipbuilding and other marine industries—a legacy that continues today.

 BU Today has compiled a list of some of the best places to visit in East Boston.

-Piers Park is a perfect location for spending the day outdoors.
-You can walk the 600-foot promenade, exercise using the park’s outdoor fitness machines, or embrace your inner child on the playground.
-Several decorative gazebos and spray fountains offer relief on hot summer days.
-Piers Park offers direct access to the waterfront and an amazing view of downtown Boston across the harbor.
+Piers Park is ideal for spending the day outdoors.
+You can walk the 600-foot promenade, exercise using the outdoor fitness machines, or embrace your inner child on the playground.
+Several decorative gazebos and spray fountains provide relief on hot summer days.
+The park also boasts an amphitheater and provides direct access to the waterfront and an amazing view of downtown Boston across the harbor.